MLflow

 MLflow AI Gateway provides a single, secure endpoint for all LLM providers, complete with usage tracking and native tracing.
 This new feature offers governed, observable access to LLMs for Databricks practitioners.

 MLflow 3.10.0 introduces multi-workspace support for organizing experiments and models, alongside new GenAI features like multi-turn evaluation, LLM cost tracking, and AI Gateway usage analytics.
-The UI has been redesigned for improved navigation, and in-UI trace evaluation is now supported.
+The UI has been redesigned for improved navigation, and in-UI trace evaluation is now available.

 MLflow now supports multi-workspace environments for organizing experiments and resources, alongside a new top-level navigation split for GenAI and Classical ML workflows.
 Key new features include multi-turn conversation simulation, automatic LLM trace cost tracking, AI Gateway usage analytics, and a CLI command to generate a demo environment.